Ryan Evans - Resume

 Developed and taught an ongoing course, “Reading Graphic Novels”, focused on deep study of the form and language of literary graphic novels from a variety of traditions and cultures.
 Course has continued for over twelve years as a monthly study group.
 Lectured on topics in comics, sequential art, and cinema at the Cambridge Center, Center for Cartoon Studies, MIT, Boston University, and other institutions.

 Adjunct Faculty, Lesley University

 Co-developed and co-taught new undergraduate course, “Film Form,” introducing the art and design of cinema.
-The course was intended to give graphic design students basic analytical skills that can be applied to the design of static and dynamic media.
+The course gave graphic design students basic analytical skills that could be applied to the design of static and dynamic media.
 Coursework included close analysis of film, writing, sketching and storyboarding as well as an outline of film history.
 Responsible for curriculum development, weekly lectures, discussions, and grading.
 Advised student projects.

 MIT Media Lab, MS, Media Arts & Sciences, 1994

 MIT, BS, Computer Science & Engineering, Minor in Film & Media Studies, 1991

 Workshop facilitation and discovery

 UX recommendations & concepts